john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 ## Create a utility to make the composition more versatile.
 Now suppose your boss asks that although the machine is good and it works well, other competitors are making machines that make machines!
 You can actually do this by making a utility that can take functions that are entirely different than the original machine to create a new one.
 In the example below, the utility take 3 functions and calls a new function that will call each of those function in succession, the out of one becomes the input of the next, etc, until the last output is finally returned.

 The composeThree utility is the higher-order utility that is a machine-making machine.
-You could take the composeThree utility and use it mulitple times in any different configuration you want, such as porducing different products by passing event he same exiswting functions in a different order.
+You could take the composeThree utility and use it mulitple times in any different configuration you want, such as producing different products by passing event he same exiswting functions in a different order.

 ```JavaScript
 let baseProduct = 10;